valentijnkap/shelter/readme.md

 ![Banner][banner]

 ## The story of..
 This code is an example of a simple Express server.
 For an [assignment](https://github.com/cmda-be/course-17-18/tree/master/examples/express-server) I had to fix the example step by step.
 By doing this I would get familiar with Express.js.
-The code portraits a shelter websites where you can adopt pets.
+The code portraits a shelter website where you can adopt pets.

 ## The steps I took